PRICES OF OLD BASEBALL CARDS

 Values didn’t always command such heights.
 Beginning in the late 1970s, the baby boomer generation who grew up collecting cards in the 50s and 60s reached adulthood.
 Many held on to their childhood collections stored away in shoeboxes and forgotten about in attics or basements.
 When they rediscovered these collections in the 1980s, a wave of nostalgia and appreciation for the vintage cards swept across the collecting community.
 Retired investors started using cards as an alternative investment.
 Their rising demand collided with limited supply of the rarest cards in top condition from over 30 years prior.
 This supply and demand imbalance caused prices to skyrocket.
 In the late 80s, mint condition Mickey Mantle rookie cards sold for $50,000.

-Read also: VALUE MY BASEBALL CARDS
+Read also: PRICING FOR BASEBALL CARDS TOPPS 1989

 The boom attracted many new collectors and investors who saw baseball cards as a get-rich-quick scheme.
 Producing companies like Topps also saw dollar signs and mass produced new sets with glossy photographs and statistics on the backs to mimic the nostalgic look and appeal of the 1950s originals.
 The influx of modern replicas and speculative fervor caused a bubble that would burst by the early 1990s.
 After the market collapsed, many investors abandoned cards, supply outweighed demand again, and prices crashed.
 Mantle rookies that sold for six figures in the late 80s traded hands for just a few thousand dollars, if buyers could even be found.